emaureen078/Terra_repo/README.md

-Here's a funky and fun README.md for a JavaScript web app designed for Jenkins pipeline and Kubernetes:
 🚀 Funky JS Web App 🤘

 Welcome to the Funky JS Web App!
 This project is a groovy JavaScript application, all set to rock and roll in a Jenkins pipeline and deploy seamlessly on Kubernetes.
 Let's get this party started! 🎉